apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/save_to_csv.md

 # [](#saving-to-csv) Saving results to CSV

-In the last chapter, we were able collect data about all the websites from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
+In the last lesson, we were able collect data about all the websites from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 That's great.
 But we ended up with results printed to the terminal, which is not very useful for further processing.
-In this chapter, we'll learn how to save that data into a CSV file that you can then open in Excel or Google Sheets.
+In this lesson, we'll learn how to save that data into a CSV file that you can then open in Excel or Google Sheets.

 ## [](#converting-to-csv) Converting to CSV